The Administrative Policies

 TAP NO. 13: ACADEMIC BENEFITS - TUITION REMISSION

 The University offers academic benefits in the form of tuition remission to all eligible (hereafter defined) employees, their spouses and dependent children.
-Tuition remission under this policy refers to a waiver or a reduction of tuition at the basic tuition level adopted by the University and does not include differential tuition levels required by some schools, nor does it include fees or required textbooks.
-Employees accepting tuition remission benefits under this policy will be responsible for paying all tuition differentials, textbooks and fees associated with their particular academic pursuits.
+Tuition remission under this policy refers to a waiver or a reduction of tuition at the basic tuition level adopted by the University.
+Employees accepting tuition remission benefits under this policy will be responsible for paying all applicable tuition remission administrative fees, tuition differentials, textbooks and fees associated with their particular academic pursuits.

 It is the intent of the University to provide tuition remission benefits for each eligible employee and family member as outlined below.

 Employee's full-time employment start date is prior to July 1, 2010:

 |Full time Faculty, Staff and Eligible Dependents:||100% basic tuition remission|